Brad Green (footballer): Coaching career

 On 5 November 2012, Carlton Football Club announced that Green had been appointed as a development coach under Mick Malthouse.
 After three years at Carlton, Green joined the North Melbourne Football Club as their defensive coach.

 Sports administration career

 On 6 September 2024, Green became President of the Melbourne Football Club.
+At the conclusion of the 2025 AFL season, Green stepped down as President of Melbourne Football Club and shifted to the role of Vice President of Melbourne Football Club, with Steven Smith replacing Green as President.

 Personal life

 Green is a supporter of A-League Men soccer club Melbourne Victory.

 Green's wife, Anna, died on 27 May 2019.
 The couple have two sons.